Rahul-Ahuja-2901/Weather_App/README.md

 A user-friendly web application that provides real-time weather information to users based on their location or a specified location.

-o Tech Stack – JavaScript, ReactJS, Open Weather Map API
+Tech Stack – JavaScript, ReactJS, Open Weather Map API

 Demo:- https://elastic-benz-d00394.netlify.app/